Greece scrambles for bank loans to avert energy meltdown: sources

 State-owned gas provider DEPA is talking to domestic banks to secure the cash it needs to pay for about 120 million euros of imports later this month, a company official said on Friday.

 Greece imports all its natural gas from abroad.
 About 80 percent comes via pipeline from Russia.
-According to industry sources, DEPA faces a June 22 deadline to settle obligations to Russian gas giant Gazprom.
+According to industry sources, DEPA faces a June 22 deadline to settle obligations to Russian gas giant Gazprom (GAZP.MM).

 The loan that is being arranged with a string of Greek private and public-sector banks would help to keep the gas flowing for several weeks, a DEPA official told Reuters.